 Place the eggs and fish sauce in a bowl and whisk to combine.
 Add in the chopped scallions and whisk further to combine.

-Pour a little oil into a pan over medium high heat and add in the eggs, spreading evenly.
-Cook each side until lightly browned, approximately 1 minute.
-Or alternatively, fold in half and cook until browned with the center a little fluffy.
+Pour a little oil into a pan over medium high heat and add in the eggs, spreading evenly, once bubbly fold in half carefully and cook until browned with the center a little fluffy.

 Serve with sriracha.